Architectural Photographer – The Ultimate Guide

 Real Estate

-Real estate work aims to present properties in their best light to attract potential buyers or renters.
+Real estate photography aims to present properties in their best light to attract potential buyers or renters.
 Architectural photographers in this segment capture both residential and commercial properties, showcasing their exterior, interior spaces, and essential features.
 The emphasis is on presenting the property accurately and appealingly, highlighting its unique selling points, and creating visual narratives that engage prospective buyers.

 Hospitality (Hotels and Resorts)